Hiteshgottapu/Hiteshgottapu/README.md

 An Inquisitive learner with an innovative and logical mind.
 I am delighted to be employed in a competitive sector that provides numerous opportunities to advance my career.

 I'm a dedicated Data Analyst with a strong passion for creating seamless and efficient data visualizations.
 My expertise spans both Data science and Machine Learning, allowing me to build comprehensive and robust solutions.
-I specialize in modern Database and frameworks like Sql, MongoDb, PowerBi and Tableau, and I'm proficient in server-side technologies such as Tomcat, Nginx and Django.
+I specialize in modern Database and frameworks like Sql, MongoDb and PowerBi .

 I thrive on developing scalable and maintainable code, utilizing my solid understanding of database management with both SQL and NoSQL systems.
-My experience with cloud services like AWS and Azure enables me to deploy and manage applications efficiently.

 ## 🌐 Connect with me: 📫
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">